-It also makes a perfect DIY gift for birthdays, graduations, weddings or anniversaries.
-So the next time your family decides to clear up their closets, you can secretly keep their old favourite shirts and give it to them as gifts in the future!
+It also makes a perfect DIY gift for birthdays, graduations, weddings, or anniversaries.
+So the next time your family decides to clear up their closets, you can secretly keep their old favorite shirts and give them to them as gifts in the future!

 Is this going to be your next sewing project?

 - 2 1/2 yards Fleece